 Welcome to Sparks, your weekly breakdown of some of the most interesting market news.

-Here’s what sparked our interest this week:
+Here’s what sparked our interest:

 In other news

 Some other sparks that have been flying this week: